• Target level of study

 3) Experiment, quantify and model natural environments

-- Use the basic concepts and tools of mathematics, physics and chemistry to understand and model the functioning of natural systems
+- Use the basic concepts and tools of mathematics, physics and chemistry to understand and model the workings of natural systems.

-- Use mapping software (GIS) and basic programming (Python, Matlab) for geological and geophysical data acquisition and processing
+- Use mapping software (GIS) and basic programming (Python, Matlab) to acquire and process geological and geophysical data.

-- Use scientific equipment (optical microscopes, chemical analysis instruments, geophysical-hydrogeological-hydrological instruments) and perform in-situ measurements.
+- Use scientific equipment (optical microscopes, chemical analysis instruments, geophysical-hydrogeological-hydrological instrumentation) and carry out in-situ measurements.

-4) to report observations and results of observations, to look at them critically
+4) report observations and results of observations, look at them critically

-- Confront experimental results with theoretical models, identify sources of error and calculate uncertainties
+- Compare experimental results with theoretical models, identify sources of error and calculate uncertainties-.

-- To present a scientific work in the form of reports and oral presentations
+- Present scientific work in the form of reports and oral presentations

 5) Preparing for professional integration

-- Identify the major issues in environmental sciences and the place of Earth and water sciences within these issues.
-Identify the academic and professional opportunities in relation to the Bachelor's degree course.
+- Identify the major challenges facing the environmental sciences and the place of Earth and water sciences within these challenges.
+Identify academic and professional outlets in relation to the bachelor's degree course.

-- acquire the basic tools for professional integration (writing a CV, cover letter, interview).
+- acquire the basic tools needed to enter the job market (CV writing, cover letter, interview).

-- acquire professional experience through internships (in companies, laboratories or secondary schools) according to the specificities of the GPTP and CME-SVT courses.
+- acquire professional experience through internships (in companies, laboratories or secondary schools), depending on the specific features of the GPTP and CME-SVT courses.

 Read more